 Mounting is Rarely Sexual

-When puppies are learning how to behave in the canine world through play, mounting is normal.
+When puppies learn how to behave in the canine world through play, mounting is normal.
 But, some puppies will be rather fonder of it than others.
 This can be the root of a long-term problem.
-We tend to look on everything puppies do as “cute,” making us reluctant to correct the problem.
+We tend to look at everything puppies do as “cute,” making us reluctant to correct the problem.

 Mounting Amongst Dogs